elastos/Elastos/Carrier/README.md

 To compile the project from source code for the target to run on Windows, carry out the following steps:

-In Visual Studio, open Visual Studio Command Prompt from the menu "Tools >> Visual Studio Command Prompt" It will open a new terminal window.
+In Visual Studio, open Visual Studio Command Prompt from the menu "Tools >> Visual Studio Command Prompt".
+It will open a new terminal window.

 ***
 Note: To build for a 32-bit target , select `x86 Native Tools Command Console` to run building commands, otherwise, select `x64 Native Tools Command Console` for a 64-bit target.